 Moodle is an open source LMS that allows users to download the source code for free or host it on their own servers.
-Even though Moodle has been adopted widely throughout the world, the system no longer represents a viable solution for modern education.
+Even though Moodle has been adopted widely throughout the word, the system no longer represents a viable solution for modern education.
 Self-hosted LMSs cannot keep up with the advancements in educational technology, and more institutions are starting to move towards cloud-hosted solutions.

 NEO School portal